Wheelchair basketball at the 2020 Summer Paralympics – Men's tournament

 The 2020 Summer Paralympics men's tournament in Tokyo began on 25 August and was ended on the 5 September 2021.
 The matches were played at the Musashino Forest Sport Plaza and the Ariake Arena.
 This was the fourteenth edition of the tournament since the tournament debut at the 1968 Summer Paralympics in Tel Aviv.

 Twelve teams were separated into two groups of six with the top four qualifying through to the knockout stage of the competition.
 From there it would be a knockout format which would lead to the gold medal match.

 Competition schedule

 Qualification

 Twelve teams qualified through the qualifying stage with the host nation in Japan.
-The other nine spots were spread out across four different events.
+The other eleven spots were spread out across four different events.
 Four spots was taken up by European teams, three by the Americas and Asia/Pacific and one in Africa.